 Here are some specifics to think about:

-- Are you recommended by experts?
+- Are your products/services recommended by experts?

 - Are your product reviews positive or negative (or fake)?